xp44mm/Notebook/RxInAction/10 Working with Rx concurrency and synchronization.md

 #### TASKPOOLSCHEDULER

-`TaskPoolScheduler` works similarly to `ThreadPoolScheduler` except, instead of working with ThreadPool, it uses the Task Parallel Library (TPL) task pool.
+`TaskPoolScheduler` works similarly to `ThreadPoolScheduler` except, instead of working with `ThreadPool`, it uses the Task Parallel Library (TPL) task pool.
 In some platforms (such as WinRT), the thread pool isn't accessible, so `TaskPoolScheduler` is the perfect replacement.

 #### CURRENTTHREADSCHEDULER